THE ABIDE METHOD: LEARN TO STUDY THE BIBLE

 - Read again, this time working through the text slowly and deliberately, marking:

-- Key words (Feel free to make up your own markings, or check out this robust list from Precepts.)
+- Key words (Feel free to make up your own markings, or check out this robust list on Precepts-style markings.)

 - Time, locations and people